-There are many treatments that can be used across the different stages of prostate cancer.
-If your prostate cancer is advanced, there are treatment options available that, while not providing a cure, deliver a variety of benefits for this stage of your disease.12
+There are many treatments that can be used across the different stages of prostate cancer.13 If your prostate cancer is advancing, there are treatment options available that, while they may not provide a cure, deliver a variety of benefits for this stage of your disease.13

 - 4. Prostate Cancer UK.
-Facts and Figures.
-Available at http://prostatecanceruk.org/prostate-information/about-prostate-cancer [Last accessed August 2016]
+About prostate cancer: Facts and Figures.
+Available at http://prostatecanceruk.org/prostate-information/about-prostate-cancer [Last accessed July 2017]

 - 10. Macmillan.
 Risk factors and symptoms of advanced (metastatic) prostate cancer.
 Available at: